 The Special Activities Center (SAC) is divided into three branches: ground, maritime, and airborne.
 The ground branch handles land-based combat activities and land assaults, while the maritime branch is responsible for water operations and assaults.
 The air branch, which operates a variety of aircraft types in civilian markings, serves the U.S. globally rather than just in Asia.
 It serves as a modern version of “Air America” and provides transportation for the ground branch to special locations as needed.

 The Special Activities Center (SAC) is one of the most secretive covert units operating on behalf of the U.S. Government.
 It consists of teams ranging in size from one to twelve individuals and is considered among the world’s top special operations units.
 The SAC’s personnel are highly skilled in counterterrorist and hostage rescue operations and are capable of neutralizing any type of vehicle, aircraft, ship, building, or facility.
 Despite its reputation, the SAC remains largely unknown to the public.

 Selection and training

-The SAC provides a pool from which the various divisions within the Agency may draw trained personnel to form a Special Operations Group or SOG.
-SOG’s are short-term teams that carry out paramilitary operations such as sabotage; friendly personnel/material recovery; threat personnel/material snatches; bomb damage assessment (BDA); counterterroC.T.sm (C.T.) operations; raids; hostage rescues, and other activities as directed by the President.
+The SAC is a source of trained personnel for the various divisions within the CIA to draw from and form a Special Operations Group (SOG).
+SOGs are temporary teams that carry out paramilitary operations such as sabotage, friendly personnel/material recovery, threat personnel/material snatches, bomb damage assessment, counterterrorism operations, raids, hostage rescues, and other activities as directed by the President.
 They may be called upon to respond to short-term needs and challenges.